victorfatala/stream-star/README.md

 # USC Movies Page 🎥

-This is a Movies Page project for UNISAGRADO Computer Science course! 🤖
+This is StreamStar ⭐, a Movies Page project for UNISAGRADO Computer Science course! 🤖

 In this responsive web development study we aimed to create a Netflix-like web page where users can: